amadeus4dev/amadeus-node/README.md

 ## Promises

 Every API call returns a `Promise` that either resolves or rejects.

 Every resolved API call returns a `Response` object containing a `body` attribute with the raw response.
-If the API call contained a JSON response, it will parse the JSON into the `.result` attribute.
-If this data contains a `data` key, that will be made available in `.data` attribute.
+If the API call contained a JSON response, it will parse the JSON into the `result` attribute.
+If this data contains a `data` key, that will be made available in `data` attribute.

 For a failed API call, it returns a `ResponseError`object containing the (parsed or unparsed) response, the request, and an error code.

 ```js